How does Auto Insurance work?

 Even in states where coverage isn’t required, drivers must, by law, be able to pay for losses they cause others.

-Having insurance is the simplest way for most people to comply and for you to protect your assets and income.
+Having auto insurance is the simplest way for most people to comply and for you to protect your assets and income.
 To finance a car, it is usually necessary to have insurance which covers damage to your vehicle.

 Collision insurance coverage pays for damage caused to your vehicle in an automobile accident.
 Standard collision coverage will pay for any repairs up to the fair market value of your car after a covered claim.
 Collision coverage usually also comes with an insurance deductible.
 It’s the amount of money you pay toward repairs before your collision insurance kicks in.
 The higher the deductible you’re willing to pay, the less the collision coverage will cost.
 But you also don’t want the deductible so high that it creates a financial hardship for you.